viniciuswohnrath/viniciuswohnrath.github.io/_pages/research.md

 **Institutional Affiliations**
 - Universidade Estadual de Campinas (UNICAMP)
 - École Normale Supérieure Paris-Saclay (ENS Paris-Saclay)
-- École des Hautes Études en Sciences Sociales (EHESS)

 ---

 ### Catholic Intellectuals, Childhood Rights, and State Formation in Brazil (2013–2017)

 Doctoral research on Catholic intellectuals, constitutional debates, and disputes surrounding childhood and family legislation during Brazil’s democratic transition.
 The project examined the circulation of religious expertise within state institutions and the role of Catholic actors in the construction of legal and educational frameworks after 1988.

 **Funding**
 - FAPESP Doctoral Fellowship